The Brief (The Problem)

 The ROI (Commercial & Critical Validation)

-When you own a piece of the film, the success isn't just about awards; it's about the bottom line.
+When you own equity in a film, success isn't just about festival laurels; it's about Return on Ad Spend (ROAS) and long-term royalties.

-When you own a piece of the film, the success isn't just about awards; it's about the bottom line.
+When you own equity in a film, success isn't just about festival laurels; it's about Return on Ad Spend (ROAS) and long-term royalties.